 Oogie Boogie Bash has special trick-or-treat trails that Disneyland calls "immersive."
 These trails have a theme and each feature a live villain interacting with guests as they pass by.
 These trails were unexpectedly the highlight of our family's Oogie Boogie Bash experiences.
 They have the candy and the entertainment all rolled into one!

 These treat trails have been a huge hit with many other Disneyland guests as well.
 As a result, Disney has continued to add more and introduce new villains to them each year.
-In 2022, Disneyland expanded to 9 immersive treat trails (up from 5 in the first party year).
+The last few years, Disneyland expanded to 9 immersive treat trails (up from 5 in the first party year).

-• Madam Mim (Stage just past Carthay Circle but before Avengers Campus entrance) – – new location from 2022
+- Madam Mim (Stage just past Carthay Circle but before Avengers Campus entrance)

-• Ernesto de la Cruz (far side of Hyperion Theater) – new location from 2022
+- Ernesto de la Cruz (far side of Hyperion Theater)

 9. Skip the very first Mickey's Trick and Treat show.